hernantz/blog/content/its-the-competition-stupid.md

-appliances, your neighbors were noisy celebrating a birthday party and you couldn't sleep the night before the final exam, etc. You can imagine that, under these circumstances, **there is no perfect decision**, because the obvious one might not always be an option.
+appliances, your neighbors were noisy celebrating a birthday party and you couldn't sleep the night before the final exam, etc. You can imagine that, under these circumstances, **there is no perfect decision**, because the obvious right thing to do might not always be an option.

 In a sufficiently diverse society, **equality of opportunities is not guaranteed** either.
 Some are born in rich families and some are born in poor ones.
 Some go to good schools and some don't even go to school.
 Some suffered an accident and some won the lottery.
 Some are deaf and some are blind.
 Some are strong and some are weak.
 Some are handsome and some are ugly.
-Some were loved by their parents and some were not even wanted [^19].
+Some were loved by their parents and some were not even wanted.

+Amidst the multiple factors that generate differences in a population there's gender.
+Very basic and yet very profound in [it's impact on personality and behavior][18].

 And even if opportunities are provided, not everyone might be wise to take advantage of them.
 Some act rationally and some act compulsively.
 Some might